Ohio's Special Education Profiles

 - Least restrictive environment for school-age students (Indicator 5);

 - Least restrictive environment for preschool students (Indicator 6);

 - Preschool outcomes (Indicator 7);

 - Parent involvement (Indicator 8); and

 When possible, Ohio has used data from its accountability system for district-level reporting.
 Thus, the columns for graduation rates (Indicator 1) and participation and performance on state tests (Indicator 3) contain the same Education Management Information System (EMIS) data used for creating Ohio School Report Cards, filtered to reflect results for only students with disabilities.
 "NR" means that the data for an indicator are not reported due to small group size, to ensure student privacy.
 "NR" also can mean that the district or school reported no students for the indicator.
 Not all districts and community schools will have data for all indicators.

 For a detailed explanation of the indicators and their measurements see SPP/APR District-Level Data Reported to the Public.

 For more information on the calculation of indicators taken directly from the Ohio School Report Cards, click here.

 How to contact your district

-Districts and community schools report their special education contacts through the Ohio Educational Directory System.
-Contact names, addresses and phone numbers are available here.
-The contact information is current as of April 3, 2017, and will be updated annually.
+Districts and community schools report their special education contacts through the Ohio Educational Directory System, available here.